utyvert/unit-6-react-tic-tac-toe-classes/README.md

 #### Cons
 * No access to component lifecycle methods (ie ComponentDidMount).

+### Hooks
+[Hooks](https://reactjs.org/docs/hooks-intro.html) were introduced with React version 16.8 to give functional components abilities that previously only class components had, most notably the ability to hold state and to replicate the functionality of lifecycle methods.
+They have not replaced class components, but were intended to be gradually adopted and integrated into existing React codebases - as such, they are not yet the standard, and you will most likely see some combination of both approaches used in the wild.

 ### Container vs Presentational Components

 A common design pattern to follow when creating React components is to separate them into container and presentational components.